shirley-06/MICB475_25W1_Team_8/README.md

 ### October 22, 2025
 #### Agenda
 - Troubleshoot Github - unable to push/pull any code
-- QIIME2 dataset update - after denoising/clustering and looking through the table.qzv and rep-seqs.qzv files, we lost alot of samples
+- QIIME2 dataset update
+    - after denoising/clustering and looking through the table.qzv and rep-seqs.qzv files, we lost alot of samples
+    - should we pre-process data in QIIME2 or R?
 - Proposal draft review

 #### Minutes